abe-winter/abe-winter.github.io/_posts/2020-01-14-self-serve.md

 In the system that the call center agents had access to, something was wrong but nobody knew quite what.
 The chase operators told me a few times that 'something is weird about these payments' but they couldn't tell me what.
 WTF.

 'Banking isn't exactly real-time', explained a chase agent this evening.
-She said it to justify why in order to pay my card now I have to go to a chase branch, hand someone a physical check, wait for it to appear in my checking account, then call chase, who will then call citi, likely while I hold the line.
+She said it to justify why in order to pay my card now I have to go to a chase branch, hand someone a physical check, wait for the charge to land in my checking account, then call chase, who will then call citi, likely while I hold the line with bated breath.

 ## Phone trees & password roullette

-In part because I deeply despise my cell phone, the yubikey is the possession that gives me the most delight.
-I giggle when I plug it in.
+In part because I deeply despise my cell phone and therefore SMS 2FA, the yubikey is the possession that gives me the most delight.
+I savor the click when I plug it in.
 I take it out and look at it sometimes, tipping the gold USB contacts towards the light, muttering about how it was a birthday present.
 One day someone will win it from me in a riddle contest.

 Neither of the banks I've been dealing with support FIDO / U2F.
 Not that it would matter because to get anything done, you have to call them.